zackdraws/.dotfiles/README.md

 ## ae
 #bash

+## PY - Python Files
+-
+-
+-
+-
+-

 ## SH - Shell Files
 - these are my shell files they are located in my usr/local/bin using sudo chmod +x
+### Make
+- Export_Org_To_pdf.sh - this exports the org to pdf
+ to_latex.sh - this pipes a file into the correct format for pandoc cnv_pdf_jpg.sh - another sh script to convert pdf files to jpg cnv_pdf__jpg.sh* - another sh script to convert pdf files to jpg grep_thumbnails.sh - to extract image paths and then convert them to latex grep_t.sh - this is the same folder as grep_thumbnails but with a shorter name syncthing_stop.sh- simple script stops syncthing mkto.sh - makes a todo with the date that the file is made FI_^^.sh' - moves file from the cild folder to the parent folder copy_out.sh - export_org_to_pdf_02.org export_org_to_pdf_02.sh* export_org_to_pdf.sh* bracket_format.sh - formats brackets around files
+### Formatting
+- Bracket_Format.sh puts brackets around

 ### Convert Files - scripts to convert from one file format to another or change the size of files
 cnv_pdf->jpg - converts pdf file to jpeg files